cprieto/pelican-series/Readme.md

 Series plugin
 -------------

-Originally from [](https://github.com/getpelican/pelican-plugins/tree/master/series) by Leonardo Giordani.
+Originally by Leonardo Giordani (see [](https://github.com/getpelican/pelican-plugins/tree/master/series))

 The series plugin allows you to join different posts into a series.